-The goal of GAAP, according to FAF, is to ensure financial information is:
+The goal of GAAP is to ensure that information in financial statements is:

-- Relevant, representationally faithful, and reflective of economics
+- Relevant, representative, and reflective of the economic picture

 - Verifiable and auditable by a third party

-- Measurements.
-GAAP outlines the amounts of each financial element that should be included in financial statements.
+- Measurements: The accounting standards also outline the amounts of each component that should be included in financial statements.

-- Presentation.
-GAAP explains what line items, subtotals, and totals should appear and be aggregated within financial statements.
+- Presentation: GAAP explains which line items, subtotals, and totals should appear and be aggregated within financial statements.

 Even companies that generally adhere to GAAP may still put out other, non-GAAP-compliant financial statements.
 These are known as “pro forma” statements.